 Monday - Friday8:00 a.m. - 5:30 pm.

 Twice a year the Jefferson County Sheriff's Office joins law enforcement agencies nationwide to remove potentially dangerous controlled substances from our nation’s medicine cabinets.
 The Drug Take-Back Day provides an opportunity for the public to surrender expired, unwanted, or unused pharmaceutical controlled substances and other medications for destruction.
 These drugs are a potential source of supply for illegal use and an unacceptable risk to public health and safety.

-This one-day effort is intended to bring national focus to the issue of increasing pharmaceutical controlled substance abuse. • The program is anonymous. • Prescription and over-the-counter solid dosage medications, (tablets and capsules) are accepted. • Intravenous solutions, injectables, needles and oxygen containers will not be accepted.• Illicit substances such as marijuana or methamphetamine are not a part of this initiative.• The prescriptions should be removed from the original containers and placed in a plastic bag prior to drop off.The DEA typically holds the National Drug Take-Back events in May and September of each year.
-Further details will be posted once received.
+This one-day effort is intended to bring national focus to the issue of increasing pharmaceutical controlled substance abuse. • The program is anonymous. • Prescription and over-the-counter solid dosage medications, (tablets and capsules) are accepted. • Intravenous solutions, injectables, needles and oxygen containers will not be accepted.• Illicit substances such as marijuana or methamphetamine are not a part of this initiative.• The prescriptions should be removed from the original containers and placed in a plastic bag prior to drop off.The DEA holds the National Drug Take-Back events in April and October of each year.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511